kisiwu/novice-api-doc-generator/README.md

 ```
 If the reference is local (`#`), it could automatically generate the component depending on the rule you set (see `OpenApi.setGenerateComponentsRule`).

-List of elements you can configure in `joi.meta`:
+List of elements you can configure in `Joi.meta`:
 - `additionalProperties`
 - `allowReserved`
 - `deprecated`